samcarlos/nytimes_resistance_letter/README.md

 ['azar', 16]

 I scraped each person's opening testimony as a dataset.
-I think split each person testimony into sentences.
+I then split each person testimony into sentences.
 I built a model to predict who wrote a sentence given it's features (bigrams of words and characters).
 Applying model to each sentence of resistance article gave a probability that a cabinent member wrote that sentence.
 I set a threshold of .1 for each sentence probability; if a person recieved a probability greater than .1 then they were giving a 1 else 0 for that particular sentence.
 The above ranking is the sum of those scores.